 Pope John Paul II began the tradition of Bambinelli Sunday during his papacy to remind families about the joyous event of Baby Jesus’ arrival in the manger.
 Bambinelli Sunday is celebrated on the third Sunday of Advent.
 On that day children gather with their families in St. Peter’s Square and bring figures of the Christ Child from their family’s Nativity scene.
 During the noontime Angelus prayer, Pope Francis blesses the children and the figurines they have brought.

-Our Grandparents Ministry will continue our annual tradition of celebrating Bambinelli Sunday at all Masses on Sunday, December 11.
+Our Grandparents Ministry will continue our annual tradition of celebrating Bambinelli Sunday at all Masses on December 16 and 17.
 We invite young and old, children and adults to participate in this powerful witness to our celebration of the birth of Jesus Christ.
 The Nativity scene is a school of life where we can learn the secret of pure love and joy.
 Please bring your Baby Jesus from your Nativity set to Mass for a special blessing.